Safety net hospital: Rural health centers

-Disproportionate Share Hospitals (DSH)
+Disproportionate share hospitals (DSH)

-Disproportionate share hospital are characterized by a significantly high number of low-income patients that is disproportionate.
-These hospitals do not receive payment for their services and are not reimbursement by Medicare, Medical, health insurance, or the Children's Health Insurance Program.
-State submit independent certified audits along with an annual report detailing how their payments to each DSH Hospital.
-After doing so they states receive Federal Financial Participation (FFP), an annual allotment.
+Disproportionate share hospitals are characterized by a significantly high number of low-income patients that is disproportionate.
+These hospitals do not receive payment for their services and are not reimbursed by Medicare, Medical, health insurance, or the Children's Health Insurance Program.

+States submit independent certified audits along with an annual report detailing their payments to each DSH.
+After doing so, the states receive Federal Financial Participation (FFP), an annual allotment.

-Community Health Centers
+Community health centers

-Community Health Centers are clinics with a mission to provide care to low-income populations regardless of their ability to pay.
-However, they do not have to meet any federal requirements because they do not receive federal funding or reimbursements from medicare or medical.
+Community health centers are clinics with a mission to provide care to low-income populations regardless of their ability to pay.
+However, they do not have to meet any federal requirements because they do not receive federal funding or reimbursements from Medicare or Medicaid.
 They usually operate through donations.